Murphydbuffalo/hyp/README.md

 + `#updated_at` - Timestamp

 #### Instance methods
-+ `#control?` - Is this the control variant, the existing version of the feature that currently exists in your app?
++ `#control?` - Is this the control variant, the existing variant of the feature that currently exists in your app?
-+ `#treatment?` - Is this the treatment variant, the new version of the feature that you'd like to compare to the control?
++ `#treatment?` - Is this the treatment variant, the new variant of the feature that you'd like to compare to the control?

 ### `Hyp::ExperimentUserTrial`